Smokeythepig/KiloDjango/README.md

     1. Prerequisites: Ensure Python 3.x is installed.
     2. Dependencies: Install required packages (e.g., `pip install django requests`).
     3. Database Setup: Run `python manage.py makemigrations` and `python manage.py migrate` to initialize the    database.
-    4. Launch: Run the command `python manage.py runserver` [cite: 96].
+    4. Launch: Run the command `python manage.py runserver`.
     5. Access: Navigate to `http://127.0.0.1:8000/` in your web browser.

 4. Django Architecture
 The application follows the Django MVT (Model-View-Template) pattern to ensure a clean separation of concerns:
-Models: Uses the `Expense` model tied to the built-in `User` model via the Django ORM [cite: 72, 78].
+Models: Uses the `Expense` model tied to the built-in `User` model via Django.
-Forms: Utilizes `ExpenseForm` and `ImportForm` for secure and validated user input [cite: 53, 54, 79].
+Forms: Utilizes `ExpenseForm` and `ImportForm` for secure and validated user input.
 Views: Separate views handle the Dashboard (summaries), Expense List, Management (CRUD), and Data Imports.
 Templates: A base template provides shared navigation, with specific templates for the dashboard, forms, and reports.